Giansar-Wu/SAMSnake/README.md

 3. Test:

-   We will soon release the code for e2ec with multi component detection.
-Currently only supported for testing e2ec performance on cityscapes dataset.
+   We will soon release the code for samsnake with multi component detection.
+Currently only supported for testing samsnake performance on cityscapes dataset.

    ```
    # testing segmentation accuracy on Cityscapes with coco evaluator